elaraproject/elara-handbook/book/intro.md

 # The Elara Handbook

-**Welcome to Project Elara!** Project Elara is a mission driven by a team of committed scientists, engineers, and talented people, working across many different fields, to pass down a better world to our future generations.
+**Welcome to Project Elara!** Project Elara is a mission of a team of committed scientists, engineers, and talented people, working across many different fields, to pass down a better world to our future generations.

 ## Who we are